Kaz0vsky/Data-Science-CSV-Data-Summarizer/README.md

-# Data Science - Smart CSV Data Summarizer
+# Data Science - CSV Data Summarizer

 Description: This tool reads a CSV file and provides not only basic statistics such as mean, median, mode, and standard deviation for each numerical column but